Fun For Kids On The Farm

 What if it’s wet?

 Heaven forbid!
 Go on now – it never rains in Devon.
 Never!
 Well, OK, maybe it does.
 A little.
 So if the weather is unkind, here are some suggestions.

 - Ignore it and go outside anyway.
 Seriously, getting out of the door is usually the biggest challenge.
 Woodland walks like the one at Belstone (where there’s also a pub) are good even in the rain.

 - Really embrace it and go surfing – the beach will be emptier and you’re going to be wet anyway.

 - Go online and book a session at Clip’nClimb Exeter for some energetic fun.

 - Also in Exeter you’ll find the Royal Albert Memorial Museum, which has some pretty wacky stuff.

-- Catch a film – there’s a cinema in Okehampton, the Arts Centre in Torrington, and a drawer full of DVDs at the farmhouse.
+- Catch a film – there’s a cinema in Okehampton, or try the Arts Centre in Torrington.

 - For little ones there’s soft play at the Waie Inn – and skittles for older kids and the bar for you.